-Make-up work: Students must make arrangements with the appropriate faculty member(s) for make-up course work.
-Make-up work, if permitted, will be arranged at the convenience of the faculty member as to time, place, and format.
-Absences for personal illness, death of an immediate family member, official representation of the College, or performance compelled by higher civil or military authority should be discussed with the faculty member in advance of the classes being missed if at all possible.
+Make-up work: Absences for personal illness, death of an immediate family member, official representation of the College, or performance compelled by higher civil or military authority should be discussed with the faculty member in advance of the classes being missed if at all possible.
 The discussion is critical for students involved in intercollegiate athletics and other scheduled College events which will take the student out of class.
+Students must make arrangements with the appropriate faculty member(s) for make-up course work.
+Make-up work will be arranged at the convenience of the faculty member as to time, place, and format.
+As long as students follow the preceding guidelines, instructors will not issue any grade penalty, or failure due to absences (FA), for students who are absent while representing SMC in an official capacity.